-The New Jersey Department of Labor and Workforce Development ("NJDOL") provides employers with poster packets containing the required notices, which are available for downloading at: http://lwd.dol.state.nj.us/labor/lwdhome/content/employerpacketforms.html.
+The New Jersey Department of Labor and Workforce Development ("NJDOL") provides employers with poster packets containing the required notices, which are available for downloading here.

-The New Jersey Department of Health and Senior Services provides notices compliant with the New Jersey Smoke-Free Air Act, which are available for downloading at: http://www.nj.gov/health/ctcp/smokefree/nosmoking.shtml.
+The New Jersey Department of Health and Senior Services provides notices compliant with the New Jersey Smoke-Free Air Act, which are available for downloading here.

-Note that, although some of the regulations specify that the notices be on legal size paper (81⁄2" x 14"), the posters from the state's website printout are letter size (81⁄2" x 11") and are considered compliant.
+Note that, although some of the regulations specify that the notices must be on legal size paper ($8\frac{1}{2} \times 14$ inches), the posters from the state's website printout are letter size ($8\frac{1}{2} \times 11$ inches) and are considered compliant.
 In addition, a New Jersey "all-in-one" poster may be purchased from a reputable supplier.

-Posters required by the New Jersey Division on Civil Rights are available for downloading at: http://www.nj.gov/oag/dcr/posters.html.
+Posters required by the New Jersey Division on Civil Rights are available for downloading here.